 It works, because, this answer shows that your experience will help the company to be more successful (do not be careful to understand when the company is unsuccessful).

-3. I could have a chance to use my written communication skills where I’m looking for a location.
+3. I could have a chance to use my written communication skills when I’m looking for a location.
 As a marketing assistant to your company, I will be able to apply years of my experience as a successful donation writer and I will be able to write the types of tools I like to use.

 It works because this answer emphasizes your experience and expertise and how they will benefit the company.
 Use your feedback to highlight how you fill the requirements from the job listing.